 The first step in the formation of the company was coming up with the name.
 When my son was born, having a happy and fulfilling life suddenly became paramount which inspired me to take the plunge to follow my passion.
 His name is the inspiration for the brand's name - Ri comes from the first two letter of my son’s name and Noor means light.
 The use of light is metaphorical to me and is also relevant to the diamonds and gemstones, whose light reflecting qualities bring the pieces alive.

 My entire career before starting Ri Noor was in the Energy Trading industry.
-However, my interest in jewellery began when I was in college.
-I always had a passion for jewellery and gemstones and, to foster my interest, my mother introduced me to a gemmologist, whom I worked with and learned from while finishing my undergraduate degree but then stopped when I went on to attend grad school.
+However, my interest in jewelry began when I was in college.
+I always had a passion for jewelry and gemstones and, to foster my interest, my mother introduced me to a gemmologist, whom I worked with and learned from while finishing my undergraduate degree but then stopped when I went on to attend grad school.
 It was the foundation which I built on over twenty years.
-Through my side work in jewellery, I developed a love for gemstones and found a special interest in working with the lesser known gemstones so that I could make unique and fun pieces that were wearable through daily activities and special occasions, but also were at price points that allowed me to acquire numerous pieces.
+Through my side work in jewelry, I developed a love for gemstones and found a special interest in working with the lesser known gemstones so that I could make unique and fun pieces that were wearable through daily activities and special occasions, but also were at price points that allowed me to acquire numerous pieces.

 Have you always been interested in fashion?